piParty/plant-parenthood-be/README.md

 ## SENSOR HARDWARE AND SETUP

-Next, you'll want to set up a terminal on the Raspberry Pi.
-Enter the following commands to ensure that you have the latest OS updates, install both python 3 and pip, and ensure you have the latest versions of the setuptools, wheel and pip python packages,
+The following should be installed and up-to-date on Raspberry Pi:
+  - python 3
+  - setuptools,
+  - wheel
+  - pip
+  - python

 ```
 sudo apt-get update